harshita-aggarwal/HelpMate/README.md

 - Type any question - and HelpMate will respond using Claude AI.

 ## Next Steps
-- Integrate OpenAI or Claude for smart responses
 - Add knowledge base with LangChain or LlamaIndex
 - Add user intent detection
 - Dockerize and deploy on AWS